-The mission of the infectious Disease and Immunology Research Institute (InDIRI) is to understand interactions between microbes and the immune system, and to translate this knowledge to the treatment, control and prevention of diseases caused by human infectious agents.
+The mission of the Infectious Disease and Immunology Research Institute (InDIRI) within Loyola University Chicago Stritch School of Medicine is to understand interactions between microbes and the immune system, and to translate this knowledge to the treatment, control and prevention of diseases caused by human infectious agents.
 We are committed to establishing collaborations among basic and clinical scientists studying microbes and the immune system.

 “Students here can be the liaisons that facilitate communication and thus collaboration between physicians and scientists in order to address many issues faced by various aspects of healthcare. ”